isomerpages/gb-assist/pages/solutionrepo/solution940.md

 ---
-title: KYBIO Version 3.0.9.3 - Package (Basic - Windows)
+title: WhyzeHR Management System Version 12 - Package (50 SME)
 permalink: /productivity-solutions-grant/solutionrepo/solution940
 ---

 #### Description

-Cloud-Based POS System with product management, inventory management, promotion management and sales analytics module.
-Designed for Retail, F&B, QSR chains and the Service line.
+WhyzeHR enables SMEs of all size to keep track of their labour force, forecasting labour requirements, facilitate day to day employee management and providing financial reporting to the account department.
+The solution helps HR to stay compliance and providing cost saving and efficiency through the elimination of paper.

 #### Details of Solution

-Click <a href='https://gb-assist-staging.netlify.app/images/psg/Weebo_20200141_Annex_3_20200625151603_Part_5.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://gb-assist-staging.netlify.app/images/psg/Whyze_Solutions_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria